LaWebcapsule/directus9/docs/contributing/running-locally.md

 ## 8. Make your fixes/changes

-At this point you are ready to start working on Directus!
+At this point you are ready to start working on Directus9!
 Before diving in however, it's worth reading through the introduction to [Contributing](/contributing/introduction).

 ::: tip Debugging

-Check our Wiki for a [guide](https://github.com/directus/directus/wiki/debugging) on debugging the app and API.
+Check our Wiki for a [guide](https://github.com/directus9/directus9/wiki/debugging) on debugging the app and API.

 :::